 If you don’t see your device on that list, don’t worry.
 ExpressVPN also offers clear and detailed step-by-step installation guides for many additional platforms, including gaming consoles, streaming devices, and smart TVs.

-A single ExpressVPN account will allow you to connect up to three devices simultaneously.
+A single ExpressVPN account will allow you to connect up to five devices simultaneously.
 While you can install ExpressVPN on more devices, you can only use three at once.

 This is a rather small number compared to most other popular VPNs on the market - for example, NordVPN lets you connect six devices at once.
 This can be inconvenient for families or small businesses.